AnotherCreator/NPL_Study_Room_Creation/README.md

 - **Monthly** statistics
 - **Year** totals

-This script will also help "standardize" the formatting to further aid the multiple usages of formulas found in the workbook.
+This program will also help "standardize" the formatting to further aid the multiple usages of formulas found in the workbook.

 # Table of contents
 - [Features](#features)